 Renee is a concierge in her mid-50s.
 She’s spent most of her life maintaining her invisibility, hiding her intelligence under a mask of stereotypical peasant ignorance.
 Paloma is a super-smart twelve year old girl who lives in the building where Renee is the concierge.
 She has decided that on the day she turns thirteen, she’s going to kill herself and set fire to her family’s flat.
 Her reasoning: life is meaningless, and she’s accepted it as such.
-Through a shared love of all these Japanese and a catalyst of a new wealthy Japanese resident in the building, both Renee and Paloma’s lives are changed.
+Through a shared love of all things Japanese and a catalyst of a new wealthy Japanese resident in the building, both Renee and Paloma’s lives are changed.

 I’ve been reading this book for months.
 I started it back in the early fall when random.org picked it off my shelves for the Random Reading Challenge.
 After about 40 pages, I put it aside for awhile.
 It was…too much for me at that moment.
 The prose is…not dense.
 Dense is the wrong word.
 It’s not wordy, either.
 But…it’s almost Nabokovian in the thickness of language.
 I found myself bombarded with a vocabulary I couldn’t keep up with.
 I have a decent vocabulary, but this book was a little beyond me at the beginning.
 I kept falling into a stupor while trying to read.
 I thought the idea behind the book was interesting, but I got a little tired of word play.
 And I like word play.